adam-p/markdown-here/README.md

   * Probably use [CSS transitions](https://developer.mozilla.org/en/CSS/CSS_transitions).

 * Add a visual cue as to what action took place.
 Sometimes converts and reverts may be a little surprising if the user's selection is off.
 And sometimes their viewport won't show the entirety of what change occurred.

+* Context menu keyboard key does not reliably show a menu with the "Markdown Toggle" item on it.
+  * Probably not much we can do about it in Gmail.
+  * Just consider this a browser problem.
+The context menu looks pretty wrong.

 * Internationalization